Encourage your friends to join us with the resources below!

 We Need Your Help

-• Our assisted pilgrims can choose to stay in either a hotel with some basic support given by volunteer helpers (such as wheelchair assistance in getting around town or to services), or in the Accueil Saint Frai, where medical and personal care is provided.
+Our assisted pilgrims can choose to stay in either a hotel with some basic support given by volunteer helpers (such as wheelchair assistance in getting around town or to services), or in the Accueil Notre Dame, where medical and personal care is provided.
 Our assisted pilgrims are very much at the heart of our pilgrimage, and we welcome anyone interested in coming to this beautiful place in the picturesque Pyrenees.
 In addition, financial help may be available through your Diocesan/Group Director or the CA.

 The CA Pilgrimage also includes the Glanfield Children’s Group.
 Since 1987 the group has travelled to Lourdes with many children with learning difficulties, as well as chronic and terminal illness each year.
 Full details of the work they do can be found on our website.

-• Men and women of all ages and backgrounds come to Lourdes as volunteer helpers to answer Our Lady’s request for people to ‘come in procession’, but more importantly they come in response to the command of her son Jesus to love God and to love our neighbours as ourselves (Mark 12:29-31).These volunteer helpers, who are pilgrims themselves, strive to encounter Jesus in each pilgrim, caring for their physical, emotional and spiritual well-being.
+Men and women of all ages and backgrounds come to Lourdes as volunteer helpers to answer Our Lady’s request for people to ‘come in procession’, but more importantly they come in response to the command of her son Jesus to love God and to love our neighbours as ourselves (Mark 12:29-31).These volunteer helpers, who are pilgrims themselves, strive to encounter Jesus in each pilgrim, caring for their physical, emotional and spiritual well-being.
 The Catholic Association includes doctors and nurses as well as non-medical helpers, who are known as brancardiers (male) and handmaids (female).
 Financial support may be available through your Diocesan/Group Director or the CA.

-The minimum age for helping is 17 and there is no maximum age.
-If you are aged 17-25, you can be a part of the Young Helpers’ Group (a supervised group staying in a separate hotel).
+The minimum age for helping is 16 and there is no maximum age.
+If you are aged 16-25, you can be a part of the Young Helpers’ Group (a supervised group staying in a separate hotel).

 The below should be used for social media outreach